HunterECampbell/dotfiles/README.md

 ## 8. VPN Setup

-Follow the steps at work to finish setup from here

 1. Go to Notion and search VPN Linux
 1. Follow the video guide

+Follow the steps at work to finish your VPN setup

 ## 9. Zoom Settings

+> [!IMPORTANT]
+> Zoom settings should automatically be setup when running `bootstrap.sh`.
+The below are setting references if needed.

 ### Audio & Video Settings